 The Academy of Finland requires that the guidelines of the Finnish Advisory Board of Research Integrity (Responsible conduct of research and procedures for handling allegations of misconduct in Finland; see (www.tenk.fi) be followed in all Academy-funded research.
 We also require that researchers follow ALLEA’s (All European Academies) European Code of Conduct for Research Integrity when engaging in international collaboration.

 Adherence to the principles of good scientific practice is primarily the responsibility of each individual researcher and research team, but the responsibility is also shared by the director of the research unit and the management of the organisations conducting research.
-Besides complying with good scientific practice, the research community and the individual researcher must also take into account the legislation in force.
+Besides complying with good scientific practice, the research community and the individual researcher must also consider the legislation in force.

-According to the Academy’s general funding conditions, the site of research undertakes to notify the Academy’s Registrar’s Office if an investigation is started concerning violation of good scientific practice by the PI or a researcher of an Academy-funded project.
+The site of research undertakes to submit to the Academy’s Registrar’s Office the final report of any investigations concerning violation of good scientific practice by the PI or a researcher of an Academy-funded project.

 - Responsible conduct of research and procedures for handling allegations of misconduct in Finland (Guidelines of the Finnish Advisory Board on Research Integrity 2012)

 - Ethical review in human sciences (Guidelines of the Finnish Advisory Board on Research Integrity)